maugavilla/well_hello_stats/tutorials/10_1_moderation_lm.md

 Here we are choosing to treat *Secular Values* as the moderator variable

-We can test this with the `simple_slopes` function from the `reghelper` package.
-Here we first need to specify the `lm()` model that includes the interaction, then we can ask for the confidence interval, and lastly we need to define our moderator predictor in the `levels` argument (with the respective values of interest to test).
+We can test this with the `avg_slopes` function from the `marginaleffects` package.
+Here we first need to specify the `lm()` model that includes the interaction, then we can ask for the confidence interval, and lastly we need to define our moderator predictor in the `by` argument.

 With a continuous moderator we need to choose values of interest of the moderator to estimate the simple slopes.
 Ideally, there are meaningful